-COETZEE, J. M. ~ Waiting for the Barbarians.
-Signed by the author.
+Coetzee, J. M. ~ Waiting for the Barbarians : Signed by the Nobel Laureate Author

-8vo., black publisher's boards, lined and lettered in gilt to spine; together in the original clipped dustwrapper printed in red, white, yellow and black; THE BOOK essentially fine, aside from very mild bruising to the spine tips; THE WRAPPER a touch chipped to ends of folds, and some of the inevitable fading along the spine, but far less than is often encountered; very good plus.
+The First UK printing published by Secker & Warburg, London in 1980.
+Original black publisher's boards, lined and lettered in gilt to spine; together in the original clipped wrapper printed in red, white, yellow and black; The BOOK is in near Fine condition, aside from very mild pushing to the spine tips ; The WRAPPER is neatly price-clipped and is in Very Good++ condition with a hint of rubbing at the corners and the inevitable fading along the spine, but far less than is often encountered.
 The wrapper is protected in a removable Brodart archival cover.
-First edition, first printing.
-Signed by the author to a tipped-in bookplate.
-The third novel by the South African writer John Maxwell Coetzee, heavily influenced by the 1904 poem of the same name by the Greek poet Constantine P. Cavafy.
+Signed by the author to a tipped-in bookplate to the front blank end-paper.
+This signed bookplate was provided by The Oak Tree Fine Press.
+'J M Coetzee was instrumental in establishing Oak Tree Fine Press and has generously signed many books to assist our efforts.
+The provenance of the signature is thus guaranteed' (Oak Tree Fine Press).
+The third novel by the South African writer and Nobel Laureate, John Maxwell Coetzee.
+Heavily influenced by the 1904 poem of the same name by the Greek poet Constantine P. Cavafy.
 In the poem, a small, struggling principality waits for the 'The Barbarians', whose arrival heralds both destruction and salvation.
 In Coetzee's adaptation, the plot is centred around the magistrate of an imperial outpost in an unnamed wilderness (though closely resembling South Africa).
 Having served his empire for most of his life, he finds himself drawn into sympathy with the very victims of the regime he has enforced for most of his life, leading to his rebellion, imprisonment, and ultimately suffering as an enemy of the state.
 Many of Coetzee's published works are semi-autobiographical, and several of his characters have been viewed as such; figments of his personality or otherwise alter egos such as Elizabeth Costello, a recurring character which appears in several of his books.
 Here, comparisons have been drawn between the introspective, academic magistrate and the author himself.
 The book was later adapted into an opera by Philip Glass, which premiered on September 10, 2005, at the Theater of Erfurt, Germany, under the direction of Guy Montavon.
 It was also adapted into film in 2019, starring Johnny Depp, Robert Pattinson, and Mark Rylance as The Magistrate.
 Coetzee was the first writer to be awarded the Booker Prize twice - in 1983 for 'Life & Times of Michael K', and for 'Disgrace' in 1999.
-This book precedes both, and is a scarce example of his early output, seldom found with the jacket in such condition. ''Mr. Coetzee sees the heart of darkness in all societies", Bernard Levin later wrote, "and gradually it becomes clear that he is not dealing in politics at all, but inquiring into the nature of the beast that lurks within each of us.''
+This book precedes both, and is a scarce example of his early output, seldom found with the wrapper in such condition. ''Mr. Coetzee sees the heart of darkness in all societies", Bernard Levin later wrote, "and gradually it becomes clear that he is not dealing in politics at all, but inquiring into the nature of the beast that lurks within each of us.''

 BINDING: Hardcover